 Relaxation - very important to help the body through the process, and to free the body from stress.

 PREPARING FOR THE FAST

-Depending upon how your one day fast goes, you may want to move on to a two or three day fast.
+Depending upon how your one day fast goes, you may want to move on to a 3 day fast (from 8 p.m. to 8 a.m.
+36 hours later) .
 And, later, you may even want to build up to a 5 - 10 day fast.
 But during the process, pay close attention to how your body is responding, and listen to your body, rest when you must, come off the fast if you must.
 I know many who fast one day a month and find this to be very beneficial.

-I have found nothing to indicate when the particular juices, except the suggested program for the 13 day Liquithin.
+I have found nothing to indicate when to drink particular juices, except the suggested program for the 13 day Liquithin fast.
 Dilute fruit juices to at least 1 part water, to one part juice.
 Make sure you are getting plenty of liquids to keep the system flushing out toxins.
 If you are not accustomed to taking enough liquids in the day, you may notice that you need to go to the bathroom quite often, your kidneys will adjust and you will need to eliminate less frequently over time.